 European banks are considering cutting their ties with Visa Europe to set up an alternative bankcard scheme, the Wall Street Journal has reported.

-You talk here about how such a sale would "provide a monumental headache for Visa Inc in handling integration and regulatory issues".
+A sale of Visa Europe would likely yield $3 billion and provide a monumental headache for Visa Inc in handling integration and regulatory issues.